Sorry, you need to enable JavaScript to visit this website.

 • Eat foods containing healthy unsaturated fats as found in oily fish, avocados, vegetable oils and nuts – as long as you’re not allergic.
 Eating the right amount of oily fish during pregnancy is a bit of a fine art.
 While it’s good to get some on your plate, you shouldn’t eat more than two portions of oily fish a week.

-• Remember you only need to eat an extra 200 calories a day in the last trimester.
+• Remember you only need to eat an extra 200 calories a day in the last trimester

 Pregnancy make-up tips

 Pregnancy can make you feel like reaching for more make-up to hide the signs of tiredness or brown spots.
-If you choose to wear more make-up, try to avoid products that include chemicals such as parabens.
-Any cream you put on your skin has the potential to seep into your bloodstream (and possibly baby’s too).
-Before using anything, check the ingredients or check with your doctor or midwife.
-Here’s a list of what to avoid: parabens, phthalates, formaldehyde, toluene, dihydroxyacetone (DHA), aluminium chloride, salicylic and beta-hydroxy acids.
+If you choose to wear more make-up, try to avoid products that include too many chemicals.
+If you are concerned check with your doctor or midwife.
+Now, onto a few simple beauty tips to combat the symptoms without using tonnes of product:

 • Instead of heavy foundations that go greasy as you warm up, try a light-tinted moisturiser to bring out your natural glow without drying out your vulnerable skin.